ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 | `seg_length`     | 8 | integer | `uint64_t` | length of the application data in the packet |

 The field `multiuse` has been introduced before when introducing the CTS packet (table 3.6).
-It is a multi-purpose field, which can be used to store `connid` or as a padding space, depend on whether the CONNID_HDR universal flag is togged in `flags`.
+It is a multi-purpose field which can be used to store `connid` or as a padding space, depending on whether the CONNID_HDR universal flag is toggled in `flags`.
 See section 4.4 for more information about the field `connid`.

 ## 4. Extra features and requests